qiant/webservice_app/README.md

 # career_center
-Web Service to save and query resumes
+A simple Web Service to save and query resumes information of candidates.